Companion Dog for Anxiety- How Can They Help?Reading Time: 2 minutes

 Anxiety is a normal emotion that everyone feels from time to time.
 Many people feel anxiety before a big test, because of work, or even just making an important life decision.
 Most people think anxiety is the same thing as just being afraid, but it’s not.
 Fear is a response to a real or perceived immediate threat.
 Anxiety is the expectation of future threat and a feeling of uneasiness and worry.
-This is usually generalized and unfocused as an overreaction to a situation that is only subjectively seen as menacing.
 Its symptoms include, muscular tension, restlessness, fatigue and problems with concentration.
 Someone who feels anxiety all the time might suffer from an anxiety disorder.
 This is where a companion dog for anxiety might help.

 What are the Types of Anxiety?

 As we mentioned above, everyone feels anxious from time to time, but an Anxiety Disorder is different.
 Anxiety disorders can cause so much stress that the person cannot lead a normal life.
 There are many anxiety disorders that people can suffer from including Panic Disorder, Social Anxiety Disorder or Generalized Anxiety Disorder just to name a few.
 Panic Disorder is a condition where people have a sudden strike of terror which is usually followed by a panic attack which includes chest pains, sweating, and the general feeling of losing control.
 Social anxiety is the fear of social situations that involve interaction with other people, where there is fear and anxiety over being negatively judged and evaluated by other people.
 It is a pervasive disorder and causes anxiety and fear in most all areas of a person’s life.
 Generalized Anxiety Disorder (GAD) is characterized by persistent and excessive worry about a number of different things that can in turn, interfere with one’s ability to concentrate, perform, or complete simple daily tasks.

 Symptoms of Anxiety disorder